Manage Open Data

 4. Read the installation notes, select the confirmation checkbox, and then click Confirm Installation.
 After the installation is successful, you can view the new installation record on the Installation History tab.

-To use metadata from other packages in the MaxCompute compute engine of the target workspace, you can follow the steps above to install and grant permissions.
+To use metadata from other packages, repeat the steps above to install and grant permissions for additional packages.

 Use Open Data

-After you install Open Data for the MaxCompute computing resources of the target workspace, you can directly access the authorized metadata views in Data Studio or DataAnalysis by using the compute engine of that workspace.
+After installing Open Data, you can access the authorized metadata views in Data Studio or DataAnalysis by using the compute engine of the target workspace.

 1. In the left-side navigation pane of the Data Map page, click the image icon to go to the Data Catalog page.